 The Unique Challenge

-• The studio's target audience included people who had been put off by conventional yoga branding — the soft gradients, the Sanskrit, the crystals — requiring an identity that felt genuinely different without losing the warmth and community central to the studio experience
+• The studio's target audience included people who had been put off by conventional yoga branding — the Sanskrit, the crystals — requiring an identity that felt genuinely different without losing the inclusivity and community central to the studio experience

 The Strategic Solution

-• Anchored the identity in a conceptual framework drawn from yoga philosophy itself: the circle as a symbol of sacred space and continuous movement, interpreted through a modern, architectural lens rather than a spiritual one
+• Anchored the identity in a conceptual framework drawn from yoga philosophy itself: the circle as a symbol of sacred space and continuous movement, interpreted through a functional lens rather than a spiritual one

 • Designed a bold, minimal monogram mark enclosed in a clean circle form, communicating the cyclical nature of practice without any literal or decorative yoga imagery